Robert De Niro Claims Donald Trump Doesn’t Care How Many People Die From The Coronavirus

 Actor Robert De Niro took aim at President Donald Trump in a recent interview, claiming that the commander in chief “doesn’t even care how many people die” of coronavirus.

 De Niro made his comments in an interview with BBC Newsnight that aired on Tuesday.
-The Irishman actor bemoaned the plight of Americans under Trump, saying that the president’s desire to re-open the country was likely dictated by his desire to win re-election.
+The Irishman actor bemoaned the plight of Americans under Trump, saying the president’s desire to re-open the country was likely dictated by his desire to get re-elected.

 “It’s appalling.
 He wants to be re-elected, he doesn’t even care how many people die.”